davidatoms/School_District_Analysis/README.md

 4. Provided further testing possibilities.

 ### Results from updating the School District Analysis to match Deliverable 1

+In the first PyCitySchools python file, the ninth-grade reading and math scores for Thomas High School have not been changed.
+The data in that file remains as it was inputted.
+For the data in the PyCitySchool Challenge file, the ninth-grade reading and math scores for Thomas High School have been changed to 'NaN'.

 * How is the district summary affected?

+*The code:*
+'<# Create a District Summary DataFrame district_summary_df = pd.DataFrame(
+          [{"Total Schools": school_count,
+          "Total Students": student_count,
+          "Total Budget": total_budget,
+          "Average Math Score": average_math_score,
+          "Average Reading Score": average_reading_score,
+          "% Passing Math": passing_math_percentage,
+         "% Passing Reading": passing_reading_percentage,
+        "% Overall Passing": overall_passing_percentage}])>'

+*Output PyCityModules:*

+Insert photo

+*Output PyCityChallenge:*

+Insert photo

+The overall percentage of passing students decreased in the PyCityChallenge file.
+Thomas High School ninth-graders didn't score as well as the rest of the district in reading or math.
+I only compared the test scores because it was the only aspect of the data changed from the PyCity Modules and the Challenge.

 * How is the school summary affected?
 * How does replacing the ninth graders math and reading scores affect Thomas High School performance relative to the other schools?
 * How does replacing the ninth-grade scores affect the following: